MikaTan2007/bc-wildfire-prediction/README.md

         Fire       0.99      0.96      0.98      3450
 ```

-To ensure the model is performing without any overfitting on the datasets, I introduce another test on never-seen-before data, i.e, 2025 BC Wildfire information.
+To ensure the model is performing without any overfitting on the datasets, I introduce another test on never-seen-before data, i.e, 2025 BC Wildfire information which was not included in the train/test/validation dataset.
 Following the same pre-processing steps to introduce weather features to the data, I run the 2025 all-fire dataset through the already-trained model, and achieve these results:

 ```
 ============================================